Their sexy poses were capturing the attention of everyone around them, including me. Beauty and selfies seem to be quite important in today’s culture.

 I am not a selfie-taker by nature.
 Well, I do love a good photo that makes me look ten years younger, but don’t we all?

 *Below is a photo which was done with Airbrush app, which has a five-star rating by seventy-one people and is free.
 Your teenage girl can be flawless in five minutes.
 I went for a more dramatic look just to show you how much I can alter my own appearance.
 Courtney and Charity were easy to make flawless since they are twenty-six and have supple skin.
 It took double the time to edit myself since I have more wrinkles.
 The lighting in this photo was full-light, so it really made my wrinkles more noticeable than they are.
 I was even able to add some make-up, and I consider myself low on the technology scale compared to your average teenager.

 After I had been blogging for a while, I realized my readers like photos of me.
-Most likely because my articles are about my everyday life stories; not because I’m a supermodel, although this would bring in more income than blogging 🙂 The photos needed to look clean and crisp and have good coloring, and I usually filter them in some way, so my site looks professional.
-(By the way, I hope you’re all enjoying my new site, Charity helped me design this new layout.)
+Most likely because my articles are about my everyday life stories; not because I’m a supermodel, although this would bring in more income than blogging 🙂 The photos needed to look clean and crisp and have good colouring, and I usually filter them in some way, so my site looks professional.

 I don’t know about you, but I would rather look better in person than I do in my photos.
 I imagine with all the online dating, some unsuspecting people are quite shocked when they see their date in real life for the first time and find out they don’t look like Angelina Jolie or Channing Tatum from Hollywood.